Pakistan unlikely to be high on Trump's foreign policy radar - ExBulletin

 They insist the new US president would use his office to influence Shehbaz Sharif's government and force Pakistan to release Khan from prison.

-“It was because of Trump's desire to leave Afghanistan that Imran Khan received a visit to Washington and a warm and exceptional public eulogy from Trump.
-But once the deal with the Taliban was concluded, Trump turned his back on Pakistan, leaving no mark on the relationship,” he added.
+“It was because of Trump's desire to leave Afghanistan that Imran Khan received a visit to Washington and received warm and exceptional public praise from Trump.
+But once the deal with the Taliban was reached , Trump turned his back on Pakistan, leaving no mark on the relationship,” he added.

 Analysts believe that Pakistan's relations with the United States, coupled with Islamabad's domestic political dynamics, are not on the list of issues of major public interest that Trump needs to address.